VladimirMakaev/cqrs-journey-doc/Journey_00_Preface.markdown

-## Criteria for selecting the domain for the reference implementation
+## Selecting the domain for the RI

 Before embarking on our journey, we needed to have an outline of the route we planned to take and an idea of what the final destination